PurpleKingdomGames/indigo/indigo/docs/platform/input-handling.md

 title: User Input Handling
 ---

-> This page has not yet been reviewed for compatibility with version 0.9.2.
-Details may now be incorrect.

 At the time of writing, Indigo understands three input device types: Mouse, Keyboard, and Gamepad.

 > A note on gamepad support: So far only PS4 gamepads have been tested.
 Sony made the excellent decision to make them plug and play!
 XBox and other controllers may work but no time was invested in testing them once it became apparent then they didn't work out of the box on non-windows machines.
 Pull requests, issue reporting, and funding are all welcome!